Find Affordable College Courses

 182 Yearly Graduations

 University of Southern California is the 14th most popular school in the nation for students seeking a doctor's degree in pharmacy.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-The pharmacy program at University of Southern California awarded 182 doctor's degrees during the 2020-2021 school year.
-About 65% of this group were women, and 73% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 182 people received their doctor's degree in pharmacy from USC.
+Around 66% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #15